What is Salmonella?

 While your tour operator might insist that you prove your illness was caused by the food that you ate or poor hygiene at your resort, you shouldn’t be put off making a claim.

-If you stayed at an all-inclusive resort and are adamant that you didn’t eat outside the hotel complex for at least 72 hours before your symptoms started, your holiday sickness claim should be straightforward.
+If you stayed at an all-inclusive resort and are adamant that most of the food was eaten the hotel complex for at least 72 hours before your symptoms started, your holiday sickness claim should be straightforward.

 Countries at Risk of Salmonella Outbreaks